 At the same time, Babai made a breakthrough and designed a quasipolynomial-time algorithm for the graph isomorphism problem in general \cite{DBLP:conf/stoc/Babai16}.
-His algorithm runs in time $n^{\polylog n}$ where $n$ is the number of vertices and $\polylog(n)$ is some polynomial in $\log(n)$.
-To achieve this result, Babai built on Luks's group theoretic framework, which actually solves the more general string isomorphism problem.
-One of the main questions is how to combine Babai's group theoretic algorithm with the graph theoretic techniques that has been developed.
+His algorithm runs in time $n^{\polylog(n)}$ where $n$ is the number of vertices and $\polylog(n)$ is some polynomial in $\log(n)$ (according to Helfgott's analysis the function $\polylog(n)$ can chosen to be quadratic in $\log(n)$ \cite{helfgott2017isomorphismes}).
+To achieve this result, Babai built on Luks's group-theoretic framework, which actually solves the more general string isomorphism problem.
+One of the main questions is how to combine Babai's group-theoretic algorithm with the graph-theoretic techniques that have been developed.
 For example, it is unclear how to exploit a decomposition of the given graphs within Babai's framework since his algorithm actually processes strings rather than graphs.

 Recently, Grohe, Neuen and Schweitzer were able to extend Babai's algorithm to graphs of maximum degree $d$ and an isomorphism algorithm was developed that runs in time $n^{\polylog(d)}$ \cite{DBLP:conf/focs/GroheNS18}.
 They suggest that their techniques might be useful also for graphs parameterized by treewidth and conjectured that the isomorphism problem for graphs of treewidth $k$ can be decided in time $n^{\polylog(k)}$.